TheGameCreators/FPS-Creator-Classic/trunk/readme.txt

 FPGC VARIANT SPECIFIC
 ---------------------

+ * FPGC variant ensures ALL characters are invincible so they cannot be killed
  * If run controllered EXE twice it crashed, reset HUD indices to fix this
  * Added dependence in EQUIPMENT.TXT and GUNS.TXT in GAMECORE subfolder for genres
  * Added extra audio into the AUDIOBANK EFFECTS folder for extra creativity